DigitalGeographyLab/green-path-server/docs/green_paths_api.md

 - Status codes
 - Response schema

 When exploring the API and the source codes, please bear in mind that the word "clean" (paths) is used to refer to "fresh air" (paths).
-As the routing API is mainly being used by [github.com/DigitalGeographyLab/hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui), it can be worthwhile to take a look at it when familiarizing with it.
+As the routing API is mainly being used by [github.com/DigitalGeographyLab/hope-green-path-ui](https://github.com/DigitalGeographyLab/hope-green-path-ui), it can be worthwhile to take a look at it when familiarizing with the API.

 ## Endpoints
 - www.greenpaths.fi/